Mehmet Sadık Aksu

 Istanbul Biennale 2014

 After the project was moved from Izmir harbour, it was exhibited at the 2nd Istanbul Biennale in October 2014.

-The project represented Izmir in the ’2014 world cities challenge’ competition organized by UN-habitat and the Guardian newspaper, where it was awarded the second prize.
+Later the project represented Izmir in the ’2014 world cities challenge’ competition organized by UN-habitat and the Guardian newspaper.
+Thus it was awarded the second prize.